citrusframework/citrus/src/manual/test-case.md

 </spring:beans>
 ```

 We do need the ***<spring:beans>*** root element as the XML file is read by the Spring IoC container.
 Inside this root element the Citrus specific namespace definitions take place.

 The test case itself gets a mandatory name that must be unique throughout all test cases in a project.
-You will receive errors
-when using duplicate test names.
+You will receive errors when using duplicate test names.
 The test name has to follow the common Java naming conventions and rules for Java classes.
-This means
-names must not contain any whitespace characters but characters like '-', '.', '_' are supported.
-For example, ***TestFeature_1***
-is valid but ***Test Feature 1***
+This means names must not contain any whitespace characters but characters like '-', '.', '_' are supported.
+For example, ***TestFeature_1*** is valid but ***Test Feature 1*** is not as it contains whitespace characters like spaces.

 Now that we have an XML definition that describes the steps of our test we need a Java executable for the test.
-The Java executable is
-needed for the framework in order to run the test.
+The Java executable is needed for the framework in order to run the test.
 See the following sample Java class that represents a simple Citrus Java test:

 ```java
 import org.testng.annotations.Test;